automl-uprc/PyClust-Demo/README.md

 interface 46 Cluster validity indices as developed in the pyclustkit library.

+## Requirements

+The demo is based upon certain python libraries which are listed in the requirements.txt file.
+It is basically built on

+- gradio
+- pyclustkit

+The main software needed are:

+- Docker
+- Python 3.10

 ## Installation
 You can build and run the image with the following in CLI, assuming Docker is installed and running.
 ```commandline